MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 -	Create a static html file with a web form.
 -	Connect it with images and a CSS file.
 -	Add the UseStaticFiles middleware.
--	Show the html file inside the ASP.Net Core application.
+-	Show the html file inside the ASP.NET Core application.

 ####	Task 1: Create a new project using the ASP.NET Core Empty project template

-1. Start Visual Studio 2017 and create a new ASP.Net Core project by using the **ASP.NET Core Web Application** inside the C# template.
+1. Start Visual Studio 2017 and create a new ASP.NET Core project by using the **ASP.NET Core Web Application** inside the C# template.

 ####	Task 2: Run the application

-1. Run the new ASP.Net Core application in **Microsoft Edge** and review the page's output.
+1. Run the new ASP.NET Core application in **Microsoft Edge** and review the page's output.
 2. Review the **Startup.cs** and find the source for the page output.
+     > **Note**: **Hello Word !** is shown on your browser.
 3. Close the **Microsoft Edge** window.

 ####	Task 3: Add html file to the wwwroot folder